HORIBAEzSpecSDK/python-sdk/docs/source/icl_api.md

 Parameters to define for the acquisition
 - Scan Count : Number of acquisitions to perform
 - Time Steps : Time interval in seconds between acquisitions
-- Integration time: Time in Seconds
+- Integration time: Integration time in seconds
 - External user defined parameter

 Returns an error if an acquisition is already in progress.

 **Command parameters:**